BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Related Work

 To address these issues, P2B~\cite{P2B} develops an end-to-end framework by employing a shared point-based backbone for feature extraction, followed by a point-wise appearance-matching technique for target cues propagation.
 Ultimately, a Region Proposal Network is used to derive 3D proposals, of which the one with the peak score is selected as the final output.
-P2B reaches a balance between performance and efficiency, and many works~\cite{BAT,PTT,PTTR,STNet,GLT-T} follow the same paradigm.
+P2B reaches a balance between performance and efficiency, and many works~\cite{BAT,PTT,PTTR,STNet} follow the same paradigm.
 Drawing inspiration from the success of transformers~\cite{transformer}, many studies have incorporated elaborate attention mechanisms to enhance feature extraction and target-specific propagation.
 For instance, PTT~\cite{PTT} introduces the Point Track Transformer to enhance point features.
 PTTR~\cite{PTTR} presents the Point Relation Transformer for target-specific propagation and a Prediction Refinement Module for precision localization.
 Similarly, ST-Net~\cite{STNet} puts forth an iterative correlation network, and CXTrack~\cite{CXTrack} presents the Target Centric Transformer to harness contextual information from consecutive frames.
 SyncTrack~\cite{synctrack} introduces a single-branch and single-stage framework, without Siamese-like forward propagation and a standalone matching network.
 MBPTrack~\cite{mbptrack} exploits both spatial and temporal contextual information using a memory mechanism.
 Unlike the Siamese paradigm, M2-Track~\cite{M2Track} proposes a motion-centric paradigm, explicitly modeling the target's motion between two successive frames.
 This motion-centric paradigm shows robustness to the problems caused by the appearance variation and the sparsity of point clouds.
-Moreover, M2-Track introduces a proof-of-concept tracker named M-Vanilla~\cite{m2trackvanilla}, which follows the one-stage motion-based tracking with a simple regression head.
-However, M-Vanilla shows performance degradation compared to M2-Track.
-Different from M-Vanilla, our BEVTrack regresses the target motion in BEV, achieving high performance with single-stage motion-based tracking for the first time.
+Our study also adopts a motion-centric paradigm but focuses on simplifying the tracking formulation, resulting in a streamlined and efficient solution that maintains strong performance.